dhlab-basel/rti.js/Library/README.md

 ### info.xml ###

 The rti.js viewer is also able to read the metadata from a *info.xml* file.
 This enables (restricted) compatibility with the *WebMultires* format which was developed at ISTI.
-WebMultires info files do not support the `IIIF` MultiresStrategy,
+WebMultires info files do not support the `IIIF` MultiresStrategy.

 Compared to the original *WebMultires* format the following restrictions apply: The rti.js viewer assumes all tiles to have no spatial offset, and to be in the default order (we ignore all lines after the 3rd line in the `Tree` tag).